v-viksur/architecture-center/docs/microservices/ingestion-workflow.md

 Akka Streams is also a very natural programming model for streaming events from Event Hubs.
 Instead of looping through a batch of events, you define a set of operations on events, and let Akka Streams handle the streaming.

 IoTHub React uses a different checkpoint strategy than Event Host Processor.
 The checkpoint logic resides in a sink, which is the terminating stage in a pipeline.
 The design of Akka Streams allows the pipeline to continue streaming data while the sink is writing the checkpoint.
 That means the upstream processing stages don't need to wait on the checkpoint.
 You can configure chcekpoint to occur after a timeout or after a certain number of messages have been processed.

-Considerations for scaling:

-- To make it easier to scale out, each instance of the dispatcher service reads from a single partition.

-- To scale the dispatcher has to be deployed as a statefulsets in kubernetes.
-Like Deployments, StatefulSets manage Pods that are based on an identical container spec.
-However, although their specs are the same, the Pods in a StatefulSet are not interchangeable.
-Each Pod has a persistent identifier that it maintains across any rescheduling.
-In the case of dispatcher the identifier for the container is the partition id that is assigned to each pod running the workflow.
-Each pod will execute the messages for its own partition.
-Pods can overlap on the VM giving a cost effective way to distribute workload in a high density model.
-This is easy to manage through image updates and deployment cycles.
+We designed the Scheduler service so that each container instance reads from a single partition.
+The partition number is configured through an environment variable.
+To read from 32 partitions, we deploy the Scheduler service in 32 pods, and assign each pod to a different partition.
+That provides a lot of flexibility in placing the pods within the Kubernetes cluster.
+That way, the service can scale horizontally by adding additional nodes to the cluster, so that each node has fewer pods running.
+Our performance tests showed that the Scheduler service is memory- and thread-bound, so performance depended greatly on the VM size and the number of pods per node.

-- Customers with higher scale requirements than the number of partitions in Event Hubs, can implement a hashing algorithm in the dispatcher and deploy more than one readers per partition pointing to different storage accounts.
-The result of this configuration is that multiple readers will pick up messages overlapping among them but will only process the messages that belong to them, according to their hashing algorithm.
+If even higher scale is needed, it's possible to assign more than one pod to each partition.
+Remember that Event Hub consumers can read the same stream independently.
+However, each consumer will see all of the events.
+To avoid duplicate processing, use a hashing algorithm so that each instance will discard a portion of the messages.
+That way, multiple readers will consume the stream but only process the messages that belong to them according to the hashing algorithm.

-- Correct sizing of nodes and the right density of them in VMS is important aspect on the dispatcher deployment.
-The dispatcher is memory and thread bound, because of the akka framework.
+In order to assign a partition to each pod, we took advantage of the StatefulSet resource type in Kubernetes.
+Pods in a StatefulSet are assigned a persistent identifier that includes a numeric index.
+Specifically, the pod name is `<statefulset name>-<index>`, and this value is available to the container through the Kubernetes [Downward API](https://kubernetes.io/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information/).
+At run time, the Scheduler services reads the pod name and uses the pod index as the partition ID.

 ### Service Bus queues